mxcl/PromiseKit/Documentation/FAQ.md

 }
 ```

-The message `Executing the promise body.` is being logged right away, but the message `Executing asyncAfter.`
+The message `"Executing the promise body."` is being logged right away, but the message `"Executing asyncAfter."`
 is only logged three seconds later.
 In this case `DispatchQueue` is responsible for deciding when to execute
 the task you pass to it, PromiseKit has nothing to do with it.